Primary purpose of the role

 Skills and experience the board needs

-The board of trustees collectively needs skills and experience in the following areas:
+Skills and experience are required in the following areas:

-At this exciting time, we are looking for new Trustees to join our Board.
-You will preferably have senior-level strategic experience from backgrounds that may include finance, business, commerce, IT, project management or occupational health and wellbeing.
+At this exciting time, we are looking for two new Trustees to join our Board.